 A little bit about Erectile Dysfunction

-Overview An Erectile Dysfunction is a condition where a male is unable to have or to keep a rigid (hard) penis during sexual activity.
-According to National Institutes of Health in 2002 ED affects an estimated 15 million to 30 million men in the United States.
-ED can occur at any ages; however it is uncommon for a young male to have ED.
-People over the age of 65 are more common to have ED.
+An Erectile Dysfunction is a condition where a male is unable to have or to keep a rigid (hard) penis during sexual activity.
+According to National Institutes of Health in 2002 ED affects an estimated 15 million to 30 million men in the

 Causes Erectile Dysfunction has many causes such as disease, injury or side effect of drugs.
 Someone with diabetes (high blood sugar), hypertension (high blood pressure), or atherosclerosis (hardening of the arteries) has an increased risk of developing ED.
 Injury that involves spinal cord damage or some nerves damage in pelvic can also causes ED.
 In addition, many common medicines—blood pressure drugs, antihistamines, antidepressants, tranquilizers, appetite suppressants, and cimetidine (an ulcer drug)—can produce ED as a side effect.